jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 1. Create AWS CodeCommit repo \
 (Yes if you'd like to follow along my ALL-AWS tutorial, you'll need to create a CodeCommit repo which will be used in CICD pipeline.
 In this Github repo, I've uploaded Nodejs application source code zip file, buildspec.yml, and other scripts)
-2. Deploy sample serverless application
+2. Deploy a sample serverless application
 3. Create a CodePipeline
 4. Integrate CloudGuard to protect the serverless app at build stage
 5. Test Your CodePipeline - Observe that any change in the codecommit repo will trigger the pipeline, and in the build stage, CloudGuard will be enabled and integrated to the serverless application